axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 - Introduce the ``Portal.Tasks.BehaviourWhenClickingOnLineInTaskList`` Portal setting to set behaviour when clicking on a line in task list, task widget in new dashboard and related tasks in case details, each user can change it via user profile.

+- Introduce the ``Portal.StatisticChartScalingInterval`` Portal setting to set the interval in seconds to do periodic statistic chart scaling requests.

 - Introduce new ``Task ID``, ``Task Name``, ``Case ID`` and ``Case Name`` filter in the Portal full task list and case list.

 - Introduce the ``Process Viewer`` page, user can get the visual viewer of the process start.
 See details :ref:`Show Process Viewer <how-to-show-process-viewer>`